aarushirc14/seng438-a1/report.md

 9. Checking to see if the amount transferred from one account to another is accurate
 10. Checking to see if you could transfer money from an unavailable account to an available account

-## Comparison of exploratory and manual functional testing {#comparison-of-exploratory-and-manual-functional-testing}
+# Comparison of exploratory and manual functional testing

 Exploratory testing is a process that utilizes a tester’s creativity, intuition and experience rather than well-defined testing scripts to guide the process.
 Starting with the exploratory tests first allowed the team to freely try different functionalities and become familiar with a system we had not used before.
 We caught most of the bugs during the exploratory testing phase and it allowed us to understand the requirements of the application before we proceeded to manual function testing (MFT).
 The manual functional testing was more rigorous and detailed than exploratory.
 It covered each function/use case and provided pre-defined information on the initial state of the system and expected outcome.
 MFT was more efficient as the test cases were performed systematically and split up between team members to avoid duplication and wasting time.
 However, there could be some trade-offs between MFT and exploratory testing.
 MFT requires testers to follow the scripts provided and this is rigid so some bugs in the application might get overlooked.
 Whereas exploratory allows the tester to try out more exceptional pathways or edge cases that may not be included in the MFT scripts.
 But exploratory testing can be inefficient.
 We noticed during this phase some of the issues in the Jira backlog were duplicates.
 As well, once a bug was discovered during exploratory testing, sometimes we had to repeat the steps so we could note down exactly what the initial state and inputs were to reach the error.

 Since the ATM system was a simple application most of the bugs were discovered during the first phase of exploratory testing.
 However, for more complex applications, detailed test plans and scripts as provided in manual functional testing are required.
 Both styles of testing have their benefits and challenges so it's fair to say a good testing approach might be to use them in conjunction like we did in this lab.
 This would allow the greatest number of bugs to be caught and resolved, which is the ultimate goal of any QA team.

-## Notes and Discussion of the Peer Reviews of defect reports {#notes-and-discussion-of-the-peer-reviews-of-defect-reports}
+# Notes and discussion of the peer reviews of defect reports

-### Individual Feedback and Discussion Points {#individual-feedback-and-discussion-points}
+## Individual Feedback and Discussion Points

 Aarushi: